tobybessant/ModelLoader/README.md

 File loaders manage the translation of a given model's file representation into a format that OpenGL can accept and render.
 The loaders comply to a standard format, only altering how they read & load the files data based on its format (.obj / .dae).
 To do this, an abstract `ILoader` class exists to govern high-level interactions.

 #### ILoader
-`ILoader` is an abstract class with little implementation that's primary purpose is to ensure the high-level interactions are consistent across readers.
+`ILoader` is an abstract class with little implementation that's primary purpose is to ensure the high-level interactions are consistent across loaders.
 Some shared functionality such as `verifyFile()` and `getDirectory()` do exist as helper-functions, but `virtual void parse()` provides an interface through which derived classes can perform the data translation.

 #### Parsing
 Parsing the files is done differently but the result is the same; a `Model` object with the loaded data.
 The general steps taken are: